kthpanor/vlxman/_sources/docs/intro.md

-# Home

-## Next-generation quantum chemistry software
+# Next-generation quantum chemistry software

 VeloxChem {cite}`veloxchem` is a Python-based open source quantum chemistry software for contemporary and future hardware architectures.
 It features interactive program access through Jupyter notebooks as well as massively parallel calculations in high-performance computing (HPC) environments.